Options

 Parameters

 The BlendMode value.
-Either a string or a CONST.
+Either a string, a CONST or a number.

 Returns Bullet